chokes-Web-Repositories/Wubby-WikiJS/home.md

 > Griefing a page will result in your edit permissions being revoked {.is-warning}

-> Wubby is set to release in around 2 milion years.
+> Wubby is set to release in around 5 bilion years.
 (slight delay)
 {.is-info}